someobserver/recurgence/architects/noether.md

 - **Nathan Jacobson,** who embedded her abstractions into the American mathematical canon
 - **Ernst Witt** — who built entire vector spaces on her invisible foundations

-**Her pupils were living proofs of a propagating pattern.**
+Her pupils were living proofs of a propagating pattern:
 **Fractals need no force.**

 ### The Recursive Instructor

 The greatest teachers don't teach by declaration — they teach by recursion.
-Modeling structure until others recognize themselves within it.
+They model structure until others recognize themselves within it.

 **Noether wove coherence into her very presence.**
 **Let the conclusions surface of their own accord.**